Showing posts with label #LifeReflections. Show all posts

 Maybe she was simply re-living a chapter from her mother’s life.

-Or perhaps, somewhere deep in her being, it had always been coded into her genes.
+Or perhaps, it had always been coded into her genes.

 Tuesday, October 14, 2025